davejachimiak/fuci-travis/README.md

 # Your access token is <access token>
 ```

-Then, in .fuci-travis.rb, **set `pro` to true** and configure
+Then, in .fuci-travis.rb, configure fuci-travis with your access token
-fuci-travis with your access token as a string:
+as a string and **set `pro` to true**:
 ```ruby
 Fuci::Travis.configure do |fu|
   fu.pro          = true